These fans are high speed PWM controlled and are prone to fail over time.

 Changing fan

-Yesterday I had a fan down and after changed it with a new one, the server refused to restart.
+Yesterday I had a fan malfunctioning and after I changed it with a new one, the server refused to restart.

 Here some notes :